S3-working-group/s3-practical-guide/S3-practical-guide.md

 The literal meaning of the term **sociocracy**  is "rule of the companions": _socio_ — from Latin _socius_ — means "companion", or "friend", and the suffix _-cracy_ — from Ancient Greek κράτος (krátos) — means “power", or "rule”.

-The word sociocracy can be traced back to 1851, when **Auguste Comte** suggested applying a scientific approach to society: states states would be governed by a body of scientists who are experts on society (which he termed "sociologists").
+The word sociocracy can be traced back to 1851, when **Auguste Comte** suggested applying a scientific approach to society: states would be governed by a body of scientists who are experts on society (which he termed "sociologists").
 In his opinion, this future, although not yet achievable, would be inevitable.

 A few decades later, **Lester Frank Ward**, used the word 'sociocracy' to describe the rule of people with relations with each other.
 Instead of having sociologists at the center, he wanted to give more power and responsibility to the individual, he imagined sociologists in a role as researchers and consultant.